pradeep3sep/interviewquestion/README JavaScript.md

 };

-// Deep freeze the nested object var frozenObj = deepFreeze(nestedObj);
+// Deep freeze the nested object const frozenObj = deepFreeze(nestedObj);

-// Try to modify a property of the nested object
-// This will throw an error in strict mode
+// Attempting to modify a frozen property will throw an error in strict mode
 // In non-strict mode, the assignment will fail silently frozenObj.b.c = 5; // Throws an error
 ```